restify/enroute/README.md

 module.exports = [somePreHandler, accountInfo, postHandler];
 ```

-Notice that the functions can be both defined within the endpoint script itself, but can also be a module.
+Notice that the functions can be both defined within the script itself, but can also be a module.
 Critically, every function in the chain must invoke ```next()```, otherwise the request will hang.